ayushsvas/FlashMu/README.md

 # FLASHµ: Fast Localizing And Sizing of Holographic Microparticles

-## NOTE:
+## NOTE
-The current directory structure is only temporary.
+Repository is still under development

 ## Setup
 To set up the environment, run the following command: